HackRVA/badge2024/README.md

 In both cases, you will need **CMake**, which is a build system / build system generator.
 (Version 3.13 or higher)

+## Git Setup

+We're using `git` for version control, and there's one submodule being used.
+This means that after cloning the repository, you'll need to run the command `git submodule update --init --recursive` to get the submodule.

 ## Building for Hardware

 For more info, see the [Pico SDK README](https://github.com/raspberrypi/pico-sdk).